miftahmfaris/simple-web/README.md

 # This is simple Web

-In this website you can preview your profile that you make.
+In this website you can create, preview and edit your profile that you make.

 ## Features